dee-sea/rustina/README.md

                             # Default value "8080"

+        --webroot=webpath   # Specify where files are generated

+                            # Default value "./www"

         --binary=binarypath # Make a payload to execue binarypath on the victime computer

                             # Default value "\\\\windows\\\\system32\\\\calc"